-> Online therapist-led anxiety management courses can be a great way to share your struggles with others and develop methods to help you manage your anxiety.
-Anxiety UK’s online, therapist-led anxiety management courses run for 1 hour, twice a week and are facilitated by an experienced Anxiety UK Approved Therapist.
+Online therapist-led anxiety management courses can be a great way to share your struggles with others and develop methods to help you manage your anxiety.
+Anxiety UK’s online, therapist-led anxiety management course runs for 1 hour, once a week and is facilitated by an experienced Anxiety UK Approved Therapist.

-> The courses aim to provide participants with information and strategies to manage anxiety.
+The courses aim to provide participants with information and strategies to manage anxiety.
 Interventions covered in the courses are based on the principles of Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT) and Acceptance and Commitment Therapy (ACT).

 Accessing therapist-led anxiety management courses are cost effective and equips you with a variety of tools on how to manage your anxiety and be kinder to yourself!
 The courses consists of weekly sessions that are delivered over 6 weeks and are open to Anxiety UK members and non-members.
 Secure your place today whilst there are spaces available here.

 Please note that the next group will be taking place on Sundats at 7pm as soon as we have all placed booked.
 If you have any other questions, please email our Services Coordinator at email@example.com

 “The therapist led the group in a consistently professional, honest and friendly way; sharing appropriate personal examples and allowing us each to share a much or as little as we felt comfortable with in the group.”

 “The therapist was an absolute delight to work with.
 She was very sensitive, professional and kind.
 Her calming, soothing voice and attitude were certainly a bonus.
 She was also a great group facilitator; allowing everyone to speak and bringing back the conversations to the topic/moving us onto the next subject, when needed.”